torvalds/linux/Documentation/process/stable-api-nonsense.rst

 .. _stable_api_nonsense:

-The Linux Kernel Driver Interface
+The GNU/Linux Kernel Driver Interface
 ==================================

 (all of your questions answered and then some)

 Greg Kroah-Hartman <greg@kroah.com>

-This is being written to try to explain why Linux **does not have a binary kernel interface, nor does it have a stable kernel interface**.
+This is being written to try to explain why GNU/Linux **does not have a binary kernel interface, nor does it have a stable kernel interface**.

 .. note::